UjwalGupta12/INST737-Project-/README.md

 The project document is our document that contains all of the related information on our project.
 This includes the sections: Introduction; Background; Summary and Contributions; Literature Review; Methodolgy: Data Collection and Data Cleaning; Experiment Result: Experiment Setup, Results, Findings; Limitations; Conclusion; Future Work; and References.

 # How to run the code
+When running the code, it is important to make sure that you are a) using Anaconda Jupyter Notebooks, Google Colabs, or other Python IDE to run the notebooks; b) running from top of the file til you reach the bottom; c) installing or importing all the necessary Python libraries; and d) changing filepaths to your own local drive path.

 ## Web Scraping
 In order to run the web scraping Python notebooks, the following files would have to be run:

 * INST737_Star_wars_IMDB_StarWars1.ipynb
 * INST737_Star_wars_IMDB_StarWars2.ipynb
 * INST737_Star_wars_IMDB_StarWars3.ipynb